szermatt/mistty/README.md

 You'll quickly notice some differences.
 For example TAB completion working just like in a terminal instead of relying of Emacs completion.

+The purple line on the left indicates the portion of the buffer that's a terminal.
+What you type in there gets sent to the program, usually a shell, and translated by that program.
+The rest of the buffer is normal, editable, text.

 Commands that takes the whole screen such as `less` or `vi` take you into terminal mode for the duration of that command.
 You can still